2012 Chevrolet Silverado 1500 Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 Chevrolet Silverado has a well-built and comfortable interior that can be configured either as a basic work truck or a nearly-luxurious place to drive for long distances.
-But reviewers note that though the Silverado’s cabin is solidly-built with lots of available features, it’s surpassed by its rivals in most ways.
+However, reviewers note that though the Silverado’s cabin is solidly-built with lots of available features, it’s surpassed by its rivals in most ways.

 - “Despite its work-truck intentions, the materials on Silverados with the pure pickup interior don’t look bargain basement.
 The luxury interior has dressier materials.
 Despite ample use of hard plastics with the luxury interior, their texture lends substance not found with the pure pickup trim.” -- Consumer Guide